 Military voters, their dependents, and other U.S. citizens who are overseas may be eligible to vote absentee under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).

-Who is eligible to be a UOCAVA voter?
+Those eligible to be a UOCAVA voter are

 - Members of the uniformed services or merchant marine - Army, Navy, Air Force, Marine Corps, Coast Guard, Merchant Marine, the commissioned corps of the Public Health Service, or the commissioned corps of the National Oceanic and Atmospheric Administration and will be absent from your precinct on Election Day due to your service.

 - Spouses and dependents of a member of the uniformed services or merchant marine.

 - Temporarily overseas - if you are a citizen who would be qualified to vote at your polling location in Minnesota if you were not overseas.